 Catch the ferry from lower Manhattan or Brooklyn and take a picnic lunch (there are also food trucks on the Island), then spend the day discovering family art installations, including a giant tree house, and admiring the stunning view of Manhattan and Brooklyn.

-2. Museums and Galleries for kids in New York City
+2. Visit the Art Museums in New York City

 Some of the museums in New York, like the Metropolitan Museum of Art, have a “suggested donation” for entry for any New York State residents as well as New York, New Jersey, and Connecticut students, but you can actually pay anything you like.
 Otherwise, it is a fee for anyone else.

 New York does playgrounds for kids well.
 When most people live in apartments, their backyard is the city itself.
 You’ll find playgrounds every few blocks, mostly enclosed and with rubbery surface under the play equipment.